riprip-dev/wareware-pocket-guide/tutorial-en.md

 ![image.png](tutorial/image%2012.png)

 Press the play button at the top left to start your game.
 Use the arrow keys or hold down the mouse button to move Doggo through your world and interact with sprites.

-### Test

-Press the test button and place the cursor somewhere in the current room to start the game from the chosen position.

 ### Game Data